annaesvensson/yellow-help/1-en/what-s-new.md

 ---
 Title: What's new
 ---
-Stay up to date with the latest changes.
+Learn everything about the latest changes.

 ? {.wikiblock open=open}
 ?
-Datenstrom Yellow latest changes
+Datenstrom Yellow latest changes and product features.
 ?
 ? - Added include extension, allows to include pages in Markdown ? - Updated API, changed getAvailable() to enumerate()